-is when the body has trouble absorbing certain vitamins, minerals, carbohydrates, proteins, or fats even though food is digested.
+is when the body has trouble absorbing certain vitamins, minerals, carbohydrates, proteins, or fats from food even when someone is eating properly.

 |Copyright © Nucleus Medical Media, Inc.